 This week's Silly List of Nothingness is composed of people (and some non-people) who look like they're supposed to.
 They were named correctly.
 You look at them and say, "Yep, that sounds about right."

 3. Abraham… Read full post »

 So if you've kept up with my last two posts, you'll know that I recently competed in The Coquina Jam, an all-female surf competition held at the Jersey shore.
 Loaded with worry and self-doubt, I almost pulled out.
 Luckily, I stuck it out and experienced the thrill of victory and the

 I've always been amazed and often disturbed by the ways people send you messages - the real messages they want to send your way, whether conscious or not.
 Nowhere has this been more evident as of late than with this upcoming surf competition at 5:00 today.

 I am filled with a mild case of dread.
 (Can one have a mild case of dread or is that like suffering from a slight bout of terror?)
 Tomorrow, I will compete in an all-female surf tournament at the Jersey shore at 5 pm EST.

 I had just returned from a brief trip back to my hometown to see some old friends.
 Emotionally fragile, I tried my best to engage in conversation with them and listen to their stories, though my

-Perhaps it was different where you came from, but where I grew up, we worked with the cashier.
+It may have been different where you came from, but where I grew up, we worked with the cashier.
 It was our food after all and besides, it saved time for you, the cashier and the poor sap behind you.
-Now people mindlessly… Read full post »
+Now people… Read full post »